 Oakley is a tiny city located in the state of Idaho.
 With a population of 816 people and just one neighborhood, Oakley is the 104th largest community in Idaho.
-Oakley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Oakley was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Oakley, you'll notice that it is more blue-collar than most other communities in America.
-39.38% of Oakley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Oakley is a blue-collar town, with 39.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oakley is a city of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Oakley who work in office and administrative support (16.43%), management occupations (13.03%), and teaching (10.48%).

 As is often the case in a small city, Oakley doesn't have a public transportation system that people use for their commute.